Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ## Performance

-Evaluation performance depends on what type of evaluation is used.
+Evaluation performance depends on what kind of evaluation is used.

 ### Remote evaluation